jakubjonczyk/Password-Strength-Checker/README.md

 ## Usage

-Download the code and run the ML-save.py and then ML-load (or just ML-load) executable itself.
+Download the code and run the ML-save.py and then ML-load executable itself.

 ## Project Status
 Project is: complete